-The only public sector benefit that has been identified is the potential for the formal recognition, through statutory designation, of the marine area used by the Manx shearwaters and Atlantic puffins for foraging during the breeding season.
-It provides a clearer spatial basis and framework for dialogue between stakeholders, including competent and relevant authorities, about the management needs of the SPA, as compared to the baseline of the existing SPA which does not formally recognise the importance of the sea area for foraging.
+The only public sector benefit that has been identified is the potential for the formal recognition, through statutory designation, of the marine area used by the terns for foraging during the breeding season.
+It provides a clearer spatial basis and framework for dialogue between stakeholders, including competent and relevant authorities, about the management needs of the SPA, as compared to the baseline of the existing SPA which formally recognises only the breeding colonies themselves.